phani-sudo/build-guide-1/topic/k2c-qli-build-ga/qsc_launcher.rst

    .. note:: Before you flash the software, ensure the following:

       1. Device is in :ref:`Emergency Download (EDL) mode <move_to_EDL>`.
-      #. :ref:`Provision UFS <ufs_provisioning>`.
+      #. :ref:`Provision UFS <provision_ufs>`.
       #. :ref:`Flash CDT <flash_CDT>`.

    a.
 Flash the software by selecting the device on which you want to flash the compiled software.
-If multiple devices are connected, select the correct target device.
+If you connected many devices, then select the correct target device.

       .. image:: ../../media/k2c-qli-build-ga/flash.png

    b.
-Click **Flash on device**.
+Select :guilabel:`Flash on device`.
 The page is updated and displays a progress bar as QSC Launcher begins flashing the software.
-Leave the device connected while the software is being flashed.
+Leave the device connected while you flash the software.

    c.
 To view the compilation progress of individual software images, expand the logs panel.

       .. image:: ../../media/k2c-qli-build-ga/flash_launcher_logs.png

    d.
-When the process is finished, the page displays a *Flash Complete* message.
+When the process is complete, the page displays a *Flash Complete* message.

       .. image:: ../../media/k2c-qli-build-ga/flash_launcher_flashComplete.png

    e.
-Click **Done**.
+Select :guilabel:`Done`.

       .. note:: The device reboots after the flashing procedure completes successfully.
 To verify the updated software version, see `Check Qualcomm Linux version <https://docs.qualcomm.com/bundle/publicresource/topics/80-70018-253/set_up_the_device.html#check-qualcomm-linux-version>`__.